What are Period Panties?

 Anigan EvaWear Period Panties

 The EvaWear period panty can be used in place of pads or as a backup with a tampon or cup.
-In addition to the panties, Anigan also sells menstruation cups.
+In addition to these leak proof underpants, Anigan also sells menstruation cups.
 Anigan EvaCup is ideal for those with light to regular flow.
 Super Jennie menstrual cup is appropriate for those with a heavy menstrual flow.

 Fabric -Some of the Anigan EvaWear period panties look more stylish than others.
 Lace edged hipsters and tie dye boyshorts look less obvious than the “old lady” high-cut beige-colored briefs (even though that’s the style I would usually wear).
 Because I didn’t want the commentary from my husband about Grandma panties, I went with the tie dye EvaWear Boyshort!

 The nylon, cotton and spandex blend was very soft and comfortable.
 No riding up or shifting during the day and the fabric was extremely breathable.
 Keep reading on why you should size up with this brand!

 Leak proof pad – Ideal for those with a heavier flow, the Anigan EvaWear offers 4 layered protection in a front to back gusset that will hold 2 tampons worth of fluid.
 Despite the four layers, the gusset is actually still quite thin and very comfortable without any bulkiness.